mediafly/extensions-documentation/interactives.md

 *Availability:* iOS, Web Viewer

+### Get Recently Viewed Content
+You can use this call to get a list of content that was recently viewed by the user.
+This list is limited to the last 50 items viewed by the user.

+*mflyCommands.js:* mflyCommands.getLastViewedContent() <br>
+*Description:* Returns a JSON respresentation of the last 50 items viewed by the user. <br>
+*URL:* mfly://data/lastviewed <br>
+*Availability:* iOS, Web Viewer

 ### Collections
 	Collections allow users to create a "personal playlist" of items.
 Oftentimes this is used as a way to organize items for, say, an upcoming meeting with a customer.
 Collections are pointers to items, not copies of items; updating the original item in Airship will update the item in the Collection as well.